Covene/MerakiNewClientAlert-Covene/README.md

 The Get Network Clients script was created by a Network Engineer by trade, and not a python developer.
 As a result, while this code functions, there is room for improvements.
 Items that may be useful for this script include:
 - JSON files are created but not really required.
 They are there mosyly to provide you with the raw data from the API request.
 Feel free to tweak and remove the json files from being used.
 - Update Mechanism: Implement a mechanism to check for updates or patches to dependencies, ensuring the script remains compatible with new versions of libraries.
-- As stated above, it may be more reliable to utilize windows task scheduler or cron jobs instead of the built in while true loop for continued monitoring of new clients.
 - At Times, you will get a random 503 error from Meraki when the dashoard does not respond in time, or if they are having issues.
 The script provided has no mechanism to re-start itself, or notify you that is has stopped running.
 - There is no option to specify what networks you want to include or exclude.
 All networks in a meraki org will be included in the API currently.
+- It may be more reliable to utilize windows task scheduler or cron jobs instead of the built in while true loop for continued monitoring of new clients.

 ## Custom Logging
 This script now also includes custom logging to track data historically.
 You must have the custom_logger.py to proceed without errors.
 You can add the file path to the file name if you want to store this in a specific location.This logging script will rotate automatically, and only store 3 backup files.